 - International Gay and Lesbian Human Rights Commission: IGLHRC protest and advance the human rights of all people and communities subject to discrimination or abuse based on the basis of sexual orientation, gender identity, or HIV status.

 - The International Lesbian and Gay Association: This world-wide federation of national and local groups focuses public and government attention on cases of discrimination against lesbians, gay men, bisexuals and transgender people.

 - Rainbow SIG: Rainbow SIG goals include counseling international students and study abroad students who are gay, lesbian, bisexual or transgender.

-- Trans* and Traveling: This website focuses on trans discrimination during security procedures in airports.
+- National Center for Transgender Equality, Airport Security: This website focuses on trans discrimination during security procedures in airports.

 - LGBTQ Travel Safety